10 Steps to Take Down Negative Content from Google – Internet Content Removal

 Step 8: Leverage Google’s Transparency Report

 In certain cases, you can request content removal through Google’s Transparency Report.
 Google allows users to submit takedown requests for content that violates their terms of service, such as fake reviews, misleading ads, or illegal content.
+This process can be used to remove google search results, including efforts to remove negative search results that may harm your online reputation.

 Step 9: Remove Content at the Source – Deleting or Updating Posts